giantswarm/docs/src/content/tutorials/connectivity/ingress/configuration/index.md

 ### External Authentication

 To use an existing service that provides authentication the ingress rule can be annotated with `nginx.ingress.kubernetes.io/auth-url` to indicate the URL where the HTTP request should be sent.
-Additionally it is possible to set `nginx.ingress.kubernetes.io/auth-method` to specify the HTTP method to use (GET or POST).
+Additionally it's possible to set `nginx.ingress.kubernetes.io/auth-method` to specify the HTTP method to use (GET or POST).

-This functionality is based on the [auth_request](https://nginx.org/en/docs/http/ngx_http_auth_request_module.html) module, which expects a `2xx` response code from the external service if the access is allowed and `401` or `403` if denied.
+This functionality is based on the [`auth_request`](https://nginx.org/en/docs/http/ngx_http_auth_request_module.html) module, which expects a `2xx` response code from the external service if the access is allowed and `401` or `403` if denied.

 ### CORS